darron/skeleton-cookbook/README.md

 ### Packer Build

-In order to build an Amazon AMI, DigitalOcean Droplet or Rackspace OpenStack image, you will need accounts for each.
+In order to build an Amazon AMI, DigitalOcean Droplet, Google Compute or Rackspace OpenStack image, you will need accounts for each.
 Export these values to get Packer to honor them automatically:

     # Rackspace
     export SDK_USERNAME="username"  # Same as here: https://mycloud.rackspace.com/